 Piedmont Mountainside Hospital's Freestanding Emergency Department

-- Need: The North Georgia Medical Center (NGMC) of Ellijay, Georgia had been losing money and patients.
-Many residents living in Ellijay were seeking hospital care elsewhere, leaving NGMC treating an average of only 6 patients in the year prior to closing their doors in 2016.
+- Need: The North Georgia Medical Center (NGMC) of Ellijay, Georgia had been slowly losing money and patients for years.
+Many residents living in Ellijay were seeking hospital care elsewhere, leaving NGMC treating an average of only 6 patients per day in the year prior to closing their doors in 2016.

-- Intervention: With approval from the state, Piedmont Mountainside Hospital (PMH) leased the space from NGMC and opened the state's first freestanding emergency department.
+- Intervention: With approval from the state, Piedmont Mountainside Hospital (PMH) leased the space from NGMC and opened the state's first freestanding emergency department (ED).
 Medical services were again made available for patients in Ellijay and surrounding areas.

-Piedmont Mountainside Hospital (PMH), an expanding Atlanta-based nonprofit healthcare system, approached the SunLink Healthcare, owner of the Ellijay hospital, with an offer to lease the NGMC space as a freestanding emergency department (ED).
-SunLink agreed to the arrangement and the Georgia Department of Community Health approved the opening of a freestanding ED.
+Piedmont Mountainside Hospital (PMH) approached SunLink Healthcare, owner of the Ellijay hospital, with an offer to lease the NGMC space as a freestanding emergency department (freestanding ED).
+SunLink agreed to the arrangement and the Georgia Department of Community Health approved the request.

 - Emergency physicians